viivi-uhari/CollaborativeAI/model_template/README.md

       - `text` : The text of the answer of the model
       - `image`: a base64 encoded image.
     - `sessionID`: An ID of the session that prompted this response
+    - `messageID`: An ID of the individual message sent, must be the same as the ID provided in the corresponding `modelRequest`

 ## Model Services